The Wyoming Humanities council board consists of members with diverse backgrounds and a passion for humanities.

 Wyoming Humanities can have up to 20 directors, five of which are appointed by the governor.
 Directors serve three-year terms, renewable one time, and attend three or four meetings annually held both online and at various locations around the state.
 They attend events in their communities and serve as ambassadors for the organization in many ways.
 They are committed to advancing the mission of Wyoming Humanities through their gifts of time, wisdom, and funding.

 Ex Officio board member as the Executive Director of the Wyoming Community College Commission, a position she assumed in 2018.
-Dr. Caldwell was most recently the president of Reedley College in Fresno, California.
+Dr. Caldwell was most recently the president of Reedley College in Fresno County, California.
 Previously she was a faculty member and leader at Western Wyoming Community College and was an early graduate of Leadership Wyoming.

 Sarah Jo is the Dean of Instruction as Sheridan College.
 She was raised in Eastern Montana where she was exposed to humanities and arts in the small, rural communities in which she grew up.
 As a child, she traveled across Montana with her father while he served on the Montana Committee for the Humanities—Montana’s state humanities council.
 Sarah Jo’s family moved to Central Wyoming to ranch in the Big Horn Basin in the 1990's.
 She studied English Literature at Montana State University in Bozeman and earned an MA in Liberal Arts at St. John’s College in Annapolis, MD.
 After several years of teaching in Maryland, she and her husband brought their two boys to Sheridan, where she works at Sheridan Community College.
 In her work, she writes about the western experience and the big spaces that have compelled her since she was a child.
 She also works to teach Wyoming students about the larger world, about the stories that they may have missed growing up in a small, isolated part of the globe.
 She serves on the Sheridan Community Land Trust board of directors, was an interim director for Habitat for Humanity of the Eastern Bighorns and completed Leadership Wyoming in 2018.
 She was elected to the board in 2017.